 Green belts, often spreading over a number of smaller settlements around big cities, are the “lungs” of these densely populated cities that can provide various environmental, social and economic benefits.

 To achieve these benefits, however, traditional authority approaches are no longer enough and efficient.
-That is why the challenge of how these green spaces could be managed smartly through cooperation of inhabitants and various authorities will be in the focus of Urban Green Belts.
+That is why the challenge of how these green spaces could be managed smartly through cooperation of inhabitants and various authorities were in the focus of Urban Green Belts.

 There is a common demand for better functioning operational models in central Europe, yet project partners on their own would not have the capabilities to develop a complex novel system.
 Through improving capacities of all actors via this joint work, management of urban green spaces will become more efficient and a more integrated part of environmental management systems.
 This will also lead to an enhanced biodiversity, improved air quality, less urban noise, more bearable urban heat waves and a generally improved quality of urban life.

-Urban Green Belt partners from 7 countries will develop innovative methods and tools (based on applying green infrastructure, community involvement and multi-level governance concepts) leading to integrated models for managing urban green spaces smartly.
-How these novel solutions work will be tested jointly through pilot actions and compiled into a manual to serve as guidance on reforming green spaces management for any public authority in Europe for the benefit of inhabitants.
+Urban Green Belt partners from 7 countries developed innovative methods and tools as guides linked to community involvement, multi-stakeholder governance and GIS methods leading to integrated models for managing urban green spaces smartly.
+These novel solutions were tested jointly through pilot actions and compiled into a smart governance manual to serve as guidance on reforming green spaces management for any public authority in Europe for the benefit of inhabitants.

 Municipality of 12th District of Budapest (Hegyvidék)